tadas-subonis/dev-tasubo-com-blog/_drafts/2019-09-21-how-software-development-has-changed-in-the-last-10-years.md

 It turned out so that I've always had to do a fair share of operational/infrastructure work.

 Quite a bit of changed in DevOps and infrastructure related work as well.
 I can still remember running production server on Gentoo Linux for an e-shop and several other co-hosted websites in 2008.
-Experiencing Ops and later developments (good developments) in the field, led me avoid running my own infrastructure as it is quite attention intensive business.
+This experience led me to avoid running my own infrastructure as it is quite attention intensive business.

-Luckily, I wasn't alone and a lot of infrastructure work moved to the cloud.
+Luckily, I wasn't alone and a lot of infrastructure moved to the cloud.

 ### Cloud
 10 years ago you could get either a dedicated server or a shared-hosting solution.
 AWS was far from its